HillaryDanan/abstraction-intelligence/papers/abstraction_developmental_spectrum.md

 The term “disembodied” reflects the hypothesis that some limitations—particularly at stages 3–4—may relate to lack of embodied grounding.
 Temporal reasoning, self-modeling, and durable abstraction formation may require the kinds of closed-loop interaction with an environment that disembodied systems lack (see *Time as Embodied Abstraction*, this series).

 This is a hypothesis, not an established conclusion.
-Alternative explanations exist: architectural limitations (finite depth, no native recursion), training objectives (next-token prediction may not incentivize deep abstraction), or data limitations (text may not contain sufficient signal for higher-stage abstraction).
+Alternative explanations exist: architectural limitations (finite depth, no native recursion), training objectives (next-token prediction may not incentivize deep abstraction), or input structure limitations (static corpus sampling vs. structured curriculum).
 Distinguishing these explanations requires targeted empirical work.

+### 4.6 LLMs and the Input Structure Question

+The input structure question (Section 3.2) takes specific form when applied to LLMs: LLMs receive massive exposure to abstraction systems—human-generated text contains products of Stage 4 cognition.
+Why doesn’t this bootstrap Stage 4 capacity?

+Several non-mutually-exclusive hypotheses:

+**Hypothesis 1 (Input format):** Static text corpora lack the contingent, state-dependent feedback that may be necessary for higher-stage development.
+LLMs see the *products* of abstraction but not the *process* of abstraction formation.

+**Hypothesis 2 (Input structure):** Random sampling from corpora does not provide the structured, curriculum-like progression that may facilitate abstraction development.
+Training sees simple and complex examples in random order, not scaffolded sequence.

+**Hypothesis 3 (Architecture):** Regardless of input structure, current architectures lack mechanisms necessary for Stage 4 (persistent self-models, native recursion over representations).
+Input optimization would improve Stage 2-3 but not Stage 4.

+**Hypothesis 4 (Embodiment):** Self-referential abstraction requires grounding in embodied self-world interaction that no text-based training can provide.
+This would predict a ceiling on disembodied systems regardless of architecture or input structure.

+**Implications for the origination-refinement distinction:** A consistent observation in human-LLM interaction is that LLMs can productively compose and refine abstractions once supplied, while showing limited capacity to originate novel abstractions independently.
+This pattern is predicted by Stage 2-3 capacity without Stage 4: the system can recognize abstraction opportunities when made explicit but cannot detect them prior to articulation.

+This suggests a specific form of input structure that may benefit LLM development: exposure not just to abstraction products but to abstraction *processes*—reasoning traces, explicit articulation of insight formation, metacognitive commentary.
+Whether this would bootstrap genuine Stage 4 capacity or merely improve simulation fidelity is an open question.

+**The metacognitive accuracy puzzle:** LLMs can produce accurate-seeming metacognitive reports about their own limitations.
+This accuracy may derive from Stage 2-3 pattern-matching on discourse context rather than genuine metacognitive access.
+A Stage 2-3 system exposed to text about metacognition can generate plausible metacognitive text without possessing the capacity it describes.
+This creates systematic ambiguity: behavioral accuracy on metacognitive reports does not confirm genuine Stage 4 capacity.

 -----